 Figure 5: (left) Time-series of the mixed layer depth in the Labrador Sea in March for the different high-resolution experiments with a fixed forcing of the year 1980 (colored lines) compared to the standard-resolution experiments with a fixed forcing of the pre-industrial period (black dashed lines) and with the historical forcing (1850-2014) (grey lines).
 The mixed layer depth is a proxy of the deep convection of mass waters. (right) Time-series of the AMOC for the same experiments (only one standard resolution experiment with historical forcing - grey line).
-The decrease in the formation of deep water masses translates into a stronger AMOC, much closer to the observed values at $26^{\circ}N$ of ~18 Sv.
-The y-axis corresponds to simulated (non-calendar) years.
+The decrease in the formation of deep water masses directly impacts the strength of the AMOC.
+The y-axis on the figures is set arbitrarily.